pablovegan/Python-tips-tools/README.md

 ### Linters

+CAMBIAR FLAKE8 POR RUFF

-Linters like `Ruff`, `Pylint` or `Flake8` (which is the one I use) help us find mismatches between our code and the conventions stablished by the python community in the [PEP8 guidelines](https://peps.python.org/pep-0008/).
+Linters like `Ruff`, `Pylint` or `Flake8` (which is the one I use, although I might change to Ruff) help us find mismatches between our code and the conventions stablished by the python community in the [PEP8 guidelines](https://peps.python.org/pep-0008/).
 In summary, an indispensable tool for a programmer.

 `Flake8` can be easily run from the command line to highlight all the errors of our library
 ```console